cressidagp/arcluascripts/README.md

 ## Features

-Lua scripts for Instances, Bosses, Creatures, Gameobjects, Gossips, Quests, DummySpells and a couple of extra commands that i used in the development.
+Lua scripts for Instances, Bosses, Creatures, GameObjects, Gossips, Quests, DummySpells and a couple of extra commands that i used in the development.

 Scripts folder has been organizated per map, bosses has been scripted in [modular way.](http://arcemu.org/forums/index.php?showtopic=21127)